 The Location: Why Greenwood?

 The building housing A New Way was rebuilt in 1923.
-It was one of the earlier efforts to restore The Black Wall Street, known generally as Greenwood, which was burned to the ground during the 1921 Tulsa Race Riot.
-This horrific incident is considered the worst race riot in the history of our country.
+It was one of the earlier efforts to restore The Black Wall Street, known generally as Greenwood, which was burned to the ground during the 1921 Tulsa Race Massacre.
+This horrific incident is considered the worst race massacre in the history of our country.
 In our once deeply segregated community, Greenwood now symbolizes the importance of reconciliation; the importance of making A New Way.
 The site was carefully chosen as the home for our agency with the purpose of restoring hope to families and organizations serving youth.